 The old-world charm of the city blends in perfectly with the more modern, communist elements, providing tourists with an abundance of options for activities and enjoyment!

 We’ve come up with a comprehensive Krakow city guide to answer all your questions, and ensure you hit all the highlights!
 Trying to figure out how long to spend in Krakow?
 Uncertain on the best Krakow places to visit?
 Well read on, and we’ll help you discover the best areas of the city!

 Insider Tips for an AMAZING Weekend in Krakow

 A weekend trip to Krakow will give you plenty of time to explore the city.
-The key to spending your weekend wisely is choosing accommodation in central Krakow; this will allow you to easily hit all of your Krakow points of interest!
+The key to spending your weekend wisely is choosing the right Krakow neighborhood, ideally as central as possible.
+This will allow you to easily hit all of your Krakow points of interest!

 The best area of Krakow for tourists to stay in is the Old Town, or Stare Miasto, in Polish.

 Throughout the year you’ll find this lively section of the city buzzing with tourists.
 As its name suggests, this is the area of the city with Krakow’s oldest architecture and attractions, from churches, to statues, to towers!
 There are also plenty of modern bars, restaurants and cafes.
 Choose a hostel in central Krakow and you’ll easily be able to explore the key areas of the city on foot!